sdg002/PythonExperiements/docker-windows/readme.md

 ## Does caching improve the subsequent build time ?
 Need to try this

-## How to run an image from Azure Container registry?
+## How to pull an image from Azure Container registry?

 You need to do an `acr login`